-- 1. Moist (Little or Low Risk): During moist conditions, all SVP staff and contractors involved in the operation and maintenance of the lines in Glenn and Tehama Counties will be made aware of the low risk conditions in all safety tailboard briefings.
+- Moist (Little or Low Risk): During moist conditions, all SVP staff and contractors involved in the operation and maintenance of the lines in Glenn and Tehama Counties will be made aware of the low-risk conditions in all safety tailboard briefings.
 No changes are made to operations or work policy. - 2.
-Dry (Low risk of large fires in the absence of a "High Risk" event): During dry conditions, all SVP staff and contractors involved in the operation and maintenance of the lines in Glenn and Tehama Counties will be made aware of the low risk conditions in all safety tailboard briefings.
+Dry (Low risk of large fires in the absence of a "High Risk" event): During dry conditions, all SVP staff and contractors involved in the operation and maintenance of the lines in Glenn and Tehama Counties will be made aware of the low-risk conditions in all safety tailboard briefings.
 No changes are made to operations or work policy. - 3.
 Very Dry (Low/Moderate risk of large fires in the absence of a "High Risk" event): During very dry conditions, all SVP staff and contractors involved in the operation and maintenance of the lines in Glenn and Tehama Counties will be made aware of the Very Dry conditions and will include wildfire safety in all safety tailboard briefings.

-1 Adopted by CPUC Decision 17-12-024.
+3 Adopted by CPUC Decision 17-12-024.

-2 Wildfire season is generally defined by SVP as the period typically between May 1st and October 31st unless determined by the SVP Senior Electric and Water System Operator the season needs to be extended due to conditions that may present in any given year.
+4 Wildfire season is generally defined by SVP as the period typically between May 1st and October 31st unless determined by the SVP Senior Electric and Water System Operator the season needs to be extended due to conditions that may present in any given year.

 - 4. High Risk Days: 20% Chance of a large fire due to a combination of dry or very dry fuel and an ignition trigger, or dry or very dry fuel combined with a critical burn environment.
-During High Risk days, all SVP staff and contractors involved in the operation and maintenance of the lines in Glenn and Tehama Counties will be made aware of the High Risk and will include wildfire safety in all safety tailboard briefings.
-A wildfire patrol of the lines will be carried out at the onset of the High Risk condition.
+During High-Risk days, all SVP staff and contractors involved in the operation and maintenance of the lines in Glenn and Tehama Counties will be made aware of the High Risk and will include wildfire safety in all safety tailboard briefings.
+A wildfire patrol of the lines will be carried out at the onset of the High-Risk condition.
 If the High-Risk conditions continue for an extended period of 7 days or more, patrols are to be carried out weekly. - 5.
 Red Flag Warnings: If the National Weather Service declares a Red Flag Warning for Glenn and Tehama Counties, all SVP staff and contractors involved in the operation and maintenance of the lines in Glenn and Tehama Counties will be made aware of the Red Flag Warning and will include wildfire safety in all safety tailboard briefings.
 A wildfire patrol of the lines will be carried out prior to the beginning of the Red Flag Warning, and at least daily if the risk factors persist.
-All maintenance activities will be made on a case by case basis.
-If a line trips and locks out on an electrical fault, the line will be left deenergized until it is patrolled and it is determined safe to re-energize the line.
+All power line maintenance activities will be performed with lines isolated.
+Consideration of isolating the lines will be made on a case-by-case basis.
+If a line trips due to an electrical fault, the line will be left out of service until it is patrolled and it is determined safe to be returned to service.